benrobjoh/BRJPopoverPicker/README.md

 ## License

-BRJPopoverPickerController is available under the MIT license.
+BRJPopoverPicker is available under the MIT license.
 See the LICENSE file for more info.